Manage translation integration

 What integration methods can I configure?

-• Manual — you can use this method if there is no integration with external applications.
-You'll need to manually export a zip file of the translation job components and then send the zip file yourself to the translation vendor.
-When complete the vendor can deliver back a zip file which you'll need to import.
-For steps on exporting files, read Export content from the components browser.
+• Manual — use this method if there is no integration with external applications.
+You need to manually export a zip file of the translation job components and then send the zip file yourself to the translation vendor.
+When the vendor delivers a zip file with the translated content, you must import it back into Inspire.

-• GlobalLink Portal — you'll use this method if you want to integrate with GlobalLink Enterprise using a transmission tool built for this purpose.
-You'll configure Inspire to use GlobalLink Portal to submit and retrieve translations to GlobalLink Enterprise.
+• GlobalLink Portal — use this method if you want to integrate with GlobalLink Enterprise using a transmission tool built for this purpose.
+You must configure Inspire to use GlobalLink Portal to submit and retrieve translations from GlobalLink Enterprise.
 To learn more about GlobalLink Portal, go to GobalLink's site for Modules.

 GlobalLink Portal was formerly known as GlobalLink Transport.

-• GlobalLink Rest APIs — you'll use this method if you want to integrate with GlobalLink Enterprise using the REST API (Representational State Transfer Application Program Interface).
+• GlobalLink Rest APIs — use this method if you want to integrate with GlobalLink Enterprise using the REST (Representational State Transfer) API.
 This integration method allows Inspire to communicate with GlobalLink Enterprise using a web service over HTTP.

 Where are translation integration methods used?